Dane Coles

-Dane Stuart Coles (born 10 December 1986) is a New Zealand rugby union player who plays as a hooker for the Hurricanes in Super Rugby and Wellington Lions in the Mitre 10 Cup.
-Coles has also played international rugby for New Zealand's All Blacks since 2012.
+Dane Stuart Coles (born 10 December 1986) is a former New Zealand rugby union player.

-He was a key member of the 2015 Rugby World Cup winning team.
-He also Captained the Hurricanes to their maiden Super Rugby title in 2016.
+Coles was a key member of the 2015 Rugby World Cup winning team.
+He also captained the Hurricanes to their maiden Super Rugby title in 2016.
 He was widely regarded as one of the best hookers in the world at the height of his career and was a nominee for World Rugby Player of the Year in 2016.

-Playing career
+Early life

+Coles attended Paraparaumu Beach School.
+He later attended Paraparaumu College and Wellington College.

-Early career
+Rugby career

 In 2012, Coles made his All Blacks debut against Scotland.
 He came on in the 62nd minute: New Zealand 51, Scotland 22.
 Coles made three more appearances off the bench in 2012, earning his first start for New Zealand in 2013 against France.

 Coles scored his first try against South Africa in 2014 in a 25–27 loss and had also become a regular starter for New Zealand by 2014, supplanting long-serving All Black great Keven Mealamu from the starting XV.

 Coles started in the knockout rounds of the 2015 Rugby World Cup, including the final against Australia, where the 34–17 victory saw New Zealand become the first team to win back-to-back World Cup titles.
-Following the World Cup, Hurricanes midfielder and Captain Conrad Smith announced that he would leave New Zealand for Pau in France.
-Smith's departure saw Coles named as the captain of the Hurricanes for 2016.